Violations Of Protective Orders

 Criminal Consequences

 It is a misdemeanor if the accused knows of the existence of an OFP or HRO and violates the order.
-Violations of an OFPs and HROs are punishable by up to 90 days imprisonment, the requirement to participate in counseling or other programing and fines of up to $1,000.
+Violations of an OFPs and HROs are punishable by up to 90 days imprisonment, the requirement to participate in counseling or other programming and fines of up to $1,000.
 The accused’s criminal history and the specific facts of the case can leave the accused facing more sever charges, punishable by up to 5 years imprisonment and/or fines of up to $10,000.

 Defenses